The overall message of this essay is about returning to a more spiritual way of life that is less

 This and more are achievable, but it would require forward-thinking people who are motivated to make an early shift.
 While we still have time, we need to envision the world that we would like to live in.
-It is most likely going to be a low-carbon or post-carbon civilization, meaning that we are going to return to a slower way of life.
-Taking a positive view of this probable future and having a pragmatic approach towards it would enable us to envision solutions more clearly as we shift.
+Taking a positive view of our probable future and having a pragmatic approach towards it would enable us to envision solutions more clearly as we shift.

 The meaning of progress and development will change.
 In the future, it would mean a return to a simpler life, combined with personal inner development, as opposed to a complex life with external development in the form of possessions and status.

 We have to revert to the Great Year Within and uplift ourselves.
 We have to spiral upwards along with the upwards-moving energy on the ascending arc of human evolution.
 Such a state can only be reached through self-development.